sourcegraph/thyme/README.md

 # <img alt="logo" src="/assets/images/thyme.png" height="40"> Thyme

-Spice up your day-to-day productivity with Thyme.
+Spice up your day-to-day productivity with Thyme by [Sourcegraph](sourcegraph.com).
 Automatically track which applications you use and for how long.

 - Simple CLI to track and analyze your application usage